Hello, WYIS Community. My name is Christopher Rehm, and I'm pleased to be the Secondary Principal at WYIS.

 At WYIS we are committed to seeing that every child has an opportunity to learn and grow.
 In most cases, the needs of individual students are able to be met by the classroom teacher with the use of some individualized assistance or curriculum modification as necessary.
 We are willing to discuss the needs of each child and determine if the necessary resources needed for success are available.
 In certain cases, one-to-one assistance can be offered.

 Our school counselors and advisory teachers meet with students who may be having emotional or social difficulties and help determine the best courses of action, which may include a recommendation of counseling with a professional provider.
 Conversations with the school counselor are confidential unless there is a threat of harm to oneself or others.
 Counselors are available on campus to individuals or groups of students for discussion of problems relating to emotional growth, social adjustment, academic achievement or any other issue.

-Appointments may be made by emailing or visiting our Student Services department Sandra Carpenter, Director of Student Services -or- Curt Spigelmyre, Secondary Counselor/College & Career Counselor.
+You can make an appointment with our Student Services department by emailing either Sandra Carpenter, Director of Student Services - or - Curt Spigelmyre, Secondary Counselor/College & Career Counselor.

 ADDITIONAL PROGRAM FEATURES